Enhancing Cyber-Resilience in Integrated Energy System Scheduling with Demand Response Using Deep Reinforcement Learning: Modeling of IES and LR Attacks

 \subsubsection{Power to Gas Model}

+Our model employs P2G technology to convert electrical energy into gas, enhancing flexibility and managing the intermittency of renewable sources like wind and solar power.
 The natural gas production by P2G conversion is correlated with the electricity consumption in the following manner: { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where ${{Q}_{P2G,t}}$ denotes the natural gas produced by P2G in period $t$; ${{P}_{P2G,t}}$ denotes the absorbed electrical energy in period $t$; $HHV$ is the calorific value of natural gas; ${{\eta }_{P2G}}$ is the conversion efficiency of P2G.